laravel/vapor-docs/1.0/resources/storage.md

 ## Temporary Storage

-Vapor - via AWS Lambda - provides a file system for your application code to use at `/tmp`.
-By default, this space has a fixed size of 512 MB, and the information on it is preserved for the lifetime of each request, CLI command, or queue job.
+Your application may store temporary files within the `/tmp` directory.
+By default, this directory has a fixed size of 512 MB, and the information on it is preserved for the lifetime of each request, CLI command, or queue job.

-You may increase or decrease the configured temporary storage size using the `tmp-storage`, `cli-tmp-storage`, and `queue-tmp-storage` options in your environment's `vapor.yml` configuration and a value between 512 MB and 10,240 MB:
+You may increase or decrease the configured temporary storage size using the `tmp-storage`, `cli-tmp-storage`, and `queue-tmp-storage` options in your environment's `vapor.yml` configuration.
+These configuration options accepts values between 512 MB and 10,240 MB:

 ```yaml
 id: 2